infamousjoeg/conceal/README.md

 `$ conceal unset dockerhub/token`

 To remove a secret that was added for Summon, call `conceal` and use the `unset` command to pass the account name to remove.

+### Install Conceal as Summon Provider

+`$ conceal summon install`

+To install Conceal as a Summon provider, call `conceal` with the `summon install` command.
+This will install `conceal` as an available provider for Summon under the name `conceal_summon`.
+For more information about Summon's providers, check out the documentation at [cyberark.github.io/summon](https://cyberark.github.io/summon).

+### Show a secret

+**Note: This command is not recommended for use in scripts as it will print the secret to the terminal.
+It is only available for the Summon provider integration.**

+`$ conceal show dockerhub/token`

+To display a secret from Keychain to STDOUT, call `conceal` and use the `show` command to pass the account name to display.
+This is useful for debugging and testing purposes.
+It is used by Summon to retrieve the secret value from the `conceal_summon` provider.

 ### Display Help